yoctoproject/poky/documentation/dev-manual/security-subjects.rst

 documentation for details regarding the policies and maintenance of stable branches.

-The :yocto_wiki:`Releases page </Releases>` contains a list of all releases of the Yocto Project.
-Versions in gray are no longer actively maintained with security patches, but well-tested patches may still be accepted for them for significant issues.
+The :yocto_home:`Releases </development/releases/>` page contains a list of all releases of the Yocto Project, grouped into current and previous releases.
+Previous releases are no longer actively maintained with security patches, but well-tested patches may still be accepted for them for significant issues.

 Security-related discussions at the Yocto Project
 -------------------------------------------------